Breast Lift (Mastopexy)

 A breast lift raises the breasts to a more youthful and “perky” position on the chest.
 This includes moving the areola to a higher position on your breast.

-Some of the reasons women choose a breast lift:
+Some of the reasons women choose to have a breast lift are because their:

 Breast Lift Surgery: